This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Brachial plexus injuries can happen to anyone at any age due to some physical trauma or accident.
-In infants this type of injury is caused by some kind of difficulty or complication during childbirth.
-The brachial plexus is the bundle of nerves that controls muscle movement and sensation in the arms.
-When damaged the arm affected may lose sensation or even movement.
+Brachial plexus injuries can happen to anyone at any age caused by physical trauma or an accident.
+In infants, this type of injury is caused by difficulties or complications during childbirth.
+The brachial plexus is the bundle of nerves that controls the arms, and when damaged, the affected areas may lose sensation and even movement.

 Brachial Plexus Damage

-There are several risk factors for brachial plexus injuries in infants.
-One of these is a large birth weight.
-Any way in which the neck gets stretched too far during birth can cause an injury.
-When the infant is too large to fit easily through the birth canal this stretching can happen to varying degrees.
-The medical term for a large fetus is large for gestational age, and is considered to be any baby with a birth weight higher than the 90th percentile.
+The medical term for a large fetus is large for gestational age and is considered any baby with a birth weight greater than the 90th percentile.
 The average weight for a baby at birth is seven pounds.

 Difficult or Obstructed Labor

-Another risk factor for a brachial plexus injury is any difficult or prolonged labor.
-Any time labor becomes a challenge, for whatever reason, and goes on for much longer than normal, there is a risk that a birth injury like brachial plexus damage will occur.
+Another risk factor for brachial plexus injury is complex or prolonged labor due to any cause.
 This may be from an obstructed birth or simply from mistakes made by the delivery team, including excessive pulling or misuse of instruments.